-Now, an ebook is a great downloadable platform for your existing content.
+Now, an ebook is a great downloadable platform for your existing content creations.
 But, for many people, there simply aren’t enough hours in the day to read everything that they want to read, no matter how interesting it might be.

-So, how do you turn your existing content into a slide show?
+So, how do you turn your existing content into a slideshow presentation?
 Let’s take a look.

 Repurposing Content to Presentations/Slide shows

-When repurposing your content into a presentation or slide show, the worst thing that you can do is to simply read from the existing content or copy/paste it into the slides verbatim.
+When choosing to repurpose content into a slideshow presentation, the worst thing that you can do is to simply read from the existing content or copy/paste it into the slides verbatim like duplicate content.
 You’ll want to start out by creating a main idea outline out of what you want to say, then fill in details as relevant.

-Don’t cram a lot of words into each slide.
+Don’t cram a lot of words into each slide in your slideshow presentation.
 Around 15 words or so is ideal.
 Remember, you want to get the main points across.
-Getting the images and (optionally) the sound right are going to be the most time-consuming parts.
+Getting the visual content and (optionally) the sound right are going to be the most time-consuming parts.

-With images, BBC’s audio slide show expert, Paul Kerley, recommends approximately 8-10 images per minute.
+With images, BBC’s audio slideshow presentation expert, Paul Kerley, recommends approximately 8-10 images per minute.
 That may sound like a LOT of images, but when you see an example of what just five photos in one minute looks like, it’s obvious that the pace is painfully slow.
 This example uses 9 pictures in one minute.

 According to Mark Luckie, a journalist and interactive designer, each photo should appear on the screen for no less than 3 seconds, but no more than 10.
-It’s a delicate balance which depends entirely upon the images being presented, the pace of the story and the importance of the two points together.
+It’s a delicate balance which depends entirely upon the images in the slideshow presentation, the pace of the story and the importance of the two points together.